 - Working products than comprehensive, heavy documentation

 - Customer collaboration and success is the key

 - Responding to changes on the go than strictly following a plan, which might derogate customer expectations and experiences

 Agile Frameworks, Practices, and Methodologies

-Now that you have a fair understanding of what agile project management is, let's learn more about the frameworks, best practices involved, and methodologies that are adapted to make software development accessible, scalable, smart, secure, and resilient.
+Now that you have a fair understanding of what the agile approach to project management is, let's learn more about the frameworks, best practices involved, and methodologies that are adapted to make software development accessible, scalable, smart, secure, and resilient.

 Agile Best Practices